JarvusInnovations/gatekeeper/docs/gatekeeper/development/clone-from-git.md

-# Clone Gatkeeper from git
+# Clone Gatekeeper from git
 This guide is for developers who want to work on Gatekeeper's core code.
 It will walk you through setting up a fresh site instance and cloning a version of Gatekeeper into it from a remote git repository.